dan-fritchman/Thesis/content.md

 Each (but the last) has a small parameter-space:

-- Adding a device is parametrized by a device-type, represented as an integer "device type ID".
+- Adding a device is parameterized by a device-type, represented as an integer "device type ID".
 - Each constraint-set, generally via an underlying implementation-technology component, includes a valid set of devices.
 Selecting an invalid device-type incurs the minimum reward, and does not modify the circuit.
-- Changing a port-connection is parametrized by three integer values: (a) an instance reference, denoted as an index in the circuit component-list, (b) a port-reference, again represented as an integer, and (c) the net to be connected, again denoted as an integer, as common in SPICE-netlist-style representations.
+- Changing a port-connection is parameterized by three integer values: (a) an instance reference, denoted as an index in the circuit component-list, (b) a port-reference, again represented as an integer, and (c) the net to be connected, again denoted as an integer, as common in SPICE-netlist-style representations.
 An invalid port-reference incurs the minimum reward, and does not modify the circuit.
 - Changing a parameter-value has essentially the same three parameters: (instance, param (index), new value).
 Note this implies that all instance-parameters are integer-valued.
 An invalid parameter-index again incurs the minimum reward, and does not modify the circuit.
 - The "evaluate" action has no parameters.